How to Choose a Funeral Director: Why It Matters More Than You Think

 Membership of the National Association of Funeral Directors (NAFD) is one of the most reliable indicators of quality.
 NAFD members are bound by a strict code of practice covering everything from transparent pricing to the dignified care of your loved one.

-Questions to Ask a Funeral Director
+5 Questions to Ask When Choosing a Funeral Director in the UK

 About Costs